 "fastened," mid-14c. in figurative sense of "compelled," earlier in fuller form bounden (c.
 1300), past-participle adjective from bind (v.).
 Meaning "under obligation" is from late 15c.; the literal sense "made fast by tying (with fetters, chains, etc.)" is by 1550s.
 In philology, designating a grammatical element which occurs only in combination with others (opposed to free), from 1926.
+Smyth has man-bound (1867), of a ship, "detained in port for want of a proper complement of men."

 c.
 1200, boun, "ready to go;" hence "going or intending to go" (c.
 1400), from Old Norse buinn past participle of bua "to prepare," also "to dwell, to live," from Proto-Germanic *bowan (source also of Old High German buan "to dwell," Old Danish both "dwelling, stall"), from PIE root *bheue- "to be, exist, grow."
 Final -d is presumably through association with bound (adj.1).